 I remember being really excited to start weaning with Erin when she was a baby.
 I tried to make sure that Erin tried all different kinds of tastes and flavours, especially the foods that I don’t like myself.
 As a fussy adult eater I wanted Erin to be more adventurous with food and to not have the issues that I do.
 However, I think it was when Erin was around 1 she had a really bad case of tonsillitis and after that she pretty much refused most hot foods and we struggled so much to get her to eat different things.

 Sadly, this continued for such a long time and it wasn’t as easy to get her out of it as I thought it would be.
 At age 2 Erin started nursery which was in a private school.
 This meant that nursery ate lunch with the rest of the school and we thought this would be a good time for Erin to try to get back to eating normally again.
-It worked, which is absolutely fantastic… until the nursery closed down and she moved to another one that didn’t offer hot meals.
+It worked, which was absolutely fantastic and Erin was starting to eat a lot more fruit and vegetables.
+This was until the nursery closed down and she moved to another one that didn’t offer hot meals.

 We plodded along until Erin started in reception last September.
 As a child in reception Erin is entitled to free school meals and we wanted to take advantage of this.
 We wanted Erin to be able to sit at lunch with her friends and eat the same things.
 Erin’s school changes the menu each full time, so three times a year, and this means that there is usually a mix of things she will eat and some newer foods.